George Arliss

 George Arliss (born Augustus George Andrews; 10 April 1868 – 5 February 1946) was an English actor, author, playwright, and filmmaker who found success in the United States.
-He was the first British actor to win an Academy Award – which he won for his performance as Victorian-era British prime minister Benjamin Disraeli in Disraeli (1929) – as well as the earliest-born actor to win the honour.
+He was the first British actor to win an Academy Award – which he won for his performance as Victorian-era British prime minister Benjamin Disraeli in Disraeli (1929) – as well as the earliest-born actor of any category to win the honour.
 He specialized in successful biopics, such as Disraeli, Voltaire (1933), and Cardinal Richelieu (1935), as well as light comedies, which included The Millionaire (1931) and A Successful Calamity (1932).

 His career ranged from being a star of the legitimate theatre, then silent films, then sound films.

 Early life

-Arliss was born in London and commonly listed as George Augustus Andrews.
+Arliss was born in London, and commonly listed as George Augustus Andrews.
 His relatives referred to him as Uncle Gus.
-He was educated at Harrow School and started work in the publishing office of his father, William Joseph Arliss Andrews, but left at age 18 to go on the stage.
+He started work in the publishing office of his father, William Joseph Arliss Andrews, but left at age 18 to go on the stage.
+His brother Fred Andrews studied art, and is known for his work with Sir Aurel Stein.